 - 6.7.1 All suppliers should be paid by BACs unless there are exceptional reasons why this is not possible.
-The BACs payment process is carried out by the LAAT Finance team. - 6.7.2 Under no circumstances are suppliers to be paid by cash. - 6.7.3 The Payments to Suppliers operational guide gives further information.
+The BACs payment process is carried out by the LAAT Finance team. - 6.7.2 If there is an exceptional reason why a cheque payment is required, a request should be sent to the central finance team, together with the relevant paperwork. - 6.7.3 Under no circumstances are suppliers to be paid by cash. - 6.7.4 The Payments to Suppliers operational guide gives further information.